eilifso/sumstud-2022/docs/fast-rarefaction.md

 Had to be tripple check my script to make sure it was plotting over the correct axis.
-But it is plotting over the $x$-axis on all of them and the above animation are the correct one.
+But it is plotting over the x-axis on all of them and the above animation are the correct one.
 This indicates that the original slope parameter of 3.5 is the best parameter.